 A sunny day with winds coming from the south-west in varying strength.
 It was generally much quieter, with a reduction in migrants seen from the last couple of days with just four Wheatears, a Redstart, a Spotted Flycatcher and 45 Whitethroats, plus a small scattering of other common warblers.
-A bit more passage overhead yielded 115 Sand Martins, 24 Swallows and nine Yellow Wagtails heading out to sea.
+A bit more passage overhead yielded 115 Sand Martins, 24 Swallows, nine Yellow Wagtails and yet more Crossbills with five west.
+A very smart juvenile Buzzard, which was incredibly pale underneath, mooched about the area before turning back north.

 Movement over the sea, had a slight increase on the recent days as 195 Common Terns, 280 Sandwich Terns, 49 Kittiwakes and three Fulmars flew past, mostly west.
 A total of three juvenile Yellow-legged Gulls came to bread at the Fishing Boats.
 The most notable sighting of the day came from the seawatching hide but was not a bird with nine Bottle-nosed Dolphins travelling west.